 - PFOS is a PFAS. - Extinguishers containing PFOS foams should have been removed from circulation before 2011.
-There was no legal use for them after then so no need for any to be manufactured.
-Nevertheless, rechargers may be presented with a small number which will need to be disposed of. - PFOS is listed as Persistent Organic Pollutant (POP) so must be sent to high temperature incineration.
+There was no legal use for them after then.
+Nevertheless, a small number may still need to be disposed of. - PFOS is listed as Persistent Organic Pollutant (POP) so must be sent to high temperature incineration.
 Disposers are likely to be committing an offence by discharging PFOS to sewer.